JoshSalazar/LSA-Email-Template-Full/README.md

 <!-- Preview Text Spacing : END -->
 ```

+## Style Guide
+### Color
+All colors should use the approved [LSA color palette](https://codepen.io/joshsalazar/pen/ZVLqrR).

+The background is UMich Blue (#00274C).

+Links are LSA Cyan (#007cba) and dotted underlined.

+Body copy is Web Grey 1 (#333333).

+### Typography
+Body copy is the serif font Georgia with a minimum of 16px.
+Refer to the [Paragraphs](#Paragraphs) section for CSS code reference.

+Salutations are 18px, bold, and italicized.

 ## Components

-Button: There should only be one button in the email.
+### Button: There should only be one button in the email.
 This button should be the primary call to action.
 ```
 <!-- Button : BEGIN -->
 <tr>